teaching-on-testbeds/hello-linux/index.md

 When you log in to a remote host using an `ssh` command, the terminal prompt will change - at the very least, it will show the hostname of the remote host instead of the hostname on the laptop you are working on.
 When working on remote hosts, the prompt is useful for determining *where* you are running a command.

-In particular, if your SSH session is idle for some time, you may find that you get disconnected from the remote host.
+In particular, if your SSH session is idle for some time, you may find that you get disconnected from the remote host on CloudLab ("romeo" in the example below).
 When you try to type a command in the terminal window, you'll see something like this:

 ```
 ffund01@romeo:~$ packet_write_wait: Connection to 206.196.180.202 port 25106: Broken pipe